metelkin/metelkin.github.io/content/model-formats-for-systems-pharmacology-1/index.md

 ### How QSP Relates to Other Modeling Fields

-QSP sits at the intersection of several established areas:
+Long before QSP became a term, modelers were already working with related approaches:

-- Systems Biology (SB) - models networks of molecules and cells non-related to pharmacology.
+- Systems Biology (SB) - models networks of molecules and cells (typically non-related to drugs or clinical endpoints).
-- Physiologically Based Pharmacokinetics (PBPK) - models how drugs move through organs and tissues.
+- Physiologically Based Pharmacokinetics (PBPK) - models how drugs move through organs and tissues, and eliminates from the body.
-- Pharmacokinetics/Pharmacodynamics (PK/PD) - links drug concentration to its therapeutic effect, typically empirically.
+- Pharmacokinetics/Pharmacodynamics (PK/PD) - links drug concentration to its therapeutic effect, typically empirically or by compartmental approach.

-QSP combines elements of all three, but adds a unique focus on bridging molecular mechanisms with whole-body pharmacology and clinical outcomes.
+QSP didn't appear out of nowhere - it grew out of all three.
+But it raised the level of detail, scaled up from molecules to whole-body systems, and aimed to bridge the gap between mechanism and clinic.

 ### Why Software Engineers Should Care